A Fire Service Guide to Preparing for a Line-of-Duty Death

 Module Three deals with notification of the survivors.
 It discusses the five basic principles of notification and lets the participants suggest ways to handle difficult situations.

-Module Four presents the basic concepts associated with grief and mourning and explores the challenges of dealing with sudden death.
+Module Five presents the basic concepts associated with grief and mourning and explores the challenges of dealing with sudden death.
 It ends by asking the participants to reframe inappropriate statements commonly made to persons who are grieving.

 Each training team includes a chief, members of fallen firefighters’ families, and a mental health professional.
 In addition, the Foundation invites family members from the local area of the training to participate.